The Disadvantages of Forming a Corporation

 There are many filing fees associated with forming a corporation.
 Nonprofits must file even more paperwork because they must apply to the IRS for tax exemption status (minimum $750 to apply).
 In a few states, nonprofits may also have to file separately for state tax exemption status.
 Even small fees can add up if you are cash-strapped already.

-Corporations Can be Complicated to Form
+Complicated to Form

 Corporations must file Articles of Incorporation with the state they are incorporating in for which states charge different filing fees.
 They may also need to file bylaws, which may require the help of an attorney to write.